douglasteeple/DIGITS_Traffic_Signs/README.md

 ## Background / Formulation

-The P1 dataset consists of images of bottles, candy wrappers and empty belt on a conveyor belt passing under a camera.
-The idea is to sort the items into two bins by activating a swing arm that guides the products to the right bin.
-The applications of such a recognition system are many, including including for example classification sorting, or identifying defective products.
+The P1 dataset consists of images of bottles, candy wrappers and no object on a conveyor belt passing under a camera.
+The idea is to sort the items into bins by activating a swing arm that guides the products to the right bin.
+The applications of such a recognition system are many, including including, for example, classification sorting or identifying defective products.

 The P1 dataset was created from the /data/P1/ directory using DIGITS.
 The images were chosen to be 256x256 color images.
 The model was chosen as a classification model as it most closely fits the requirements of the project.
 Two classification models were tested - AlexNet and GoogLeNet.
 AlexNet did not perform to the rubric requirements and will not be further discussed here.
 GoogLeNet did achieve the project goals of inference in less than 10ms and greater than 75% accuracy.